Graphical Window Animation

 version 3 by Erik Temple

-now the current reel is the sleigh bells reel;
+now the current reel is (name of the reel);

-now the current reel is the slay bells reel;
+now the current reel is the example reel;

 will display each of the five frames defined in the example reel in sequence, ideally for 1/5 of a second each.

 We can also loop through the animation without end (until interrupted; see below).
 We do this by adding "looping" to the end of the phrase: